ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    implementations provide them as an optimization to obviate the need for extra traffic.

+   *COMMENT DW 20210715: I think this example would be improved by showing a cyclic dependency.
+As-is foo.test can be resolved because bar.test doesn't have any other dependencies.*

 ~~~
 Here the delegating zone "test" contains 2 delegations for the
 subzones "bar.test" and "foo.test".
 The nameservers for "foo.test"